Polyphenols Foods, Benefits, Types and Side Effects - Dr. Axe

 Further, a 2023 study out of Denmark found that when polyphenols were combined with proteins from foods, specifically adding milk to coffee, it provided enhanced anti-inflammatory effects.

-4. Prevent blood clotting
+4. May prevent blood clotting

 Blood clots can be a serious health concern for many people.
 They are formed through a process called platelet aggregation, which occurs when the platelets in your blood begin to clump together.